tarantool/tarantool/changelogs/unreleased/gh-6833-encode-body-http-request.md

 ## feature/lua/http client

-* HTTP client is able to encode Lua objects automatically when it is possible.
+* Now the HTTP client is able to encode Lua objects automatically when it is possible.
-  Encoding depends on content type passed to HTTP request and following types are supported: "application/json", "application/yaml" and "application/msgpack".
-Now user can define his own encoding function (gh-6833).
+  The encoding format depends on the request content type.
+The following content types are supported by default: `application/json`, `application/yaml`, `application/msgpack`.
+Users can define encoding rules for other content types by writing their own encoding functions. (gh-6833).